sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 ### You will learn

   - How to start with your own free SAP HANA Cloud instance in the trial account of SAP Cloud platform
-  - How to leverage Web IDE to use advanced analytics features in SAP HANA, including the JSON document store, geospatial, graph and linguistic text search functions
+  - How to leverage Web IDE to use advanced analytics features in SAP HANA: including JSON table, geospatial, graph and text search functions

 ## Details